 Lewis Brown is a London-based artist whose practice investigates the translation of digital information into material and temporal form.
-Drawing on architectural methodologies, he employs the vector toolpath as a generative language of movement, producing sculpture, drawing, and kinetic work...
+Drawing on architectural methodologies, he employs computation as a generative language of movement and structure – producing kinetic sculpture, drawing, volumetric...

 Read More

 Lewis Brown is a London-based artist whose practice investigates the translation of digital information into material and temporal form.
-Drawing on architectural methodologies, he employs the vector toolpath as a generative language of movement, producing sculpture, drawing, and kinetic work that foregrounds process as performance.
-His projects operate as choreographies of matter, light, and time, mediated through drones, custom-built machines, and additive manufacturing systems.
+Drawing on architectural methodologies, he employs computation as a generative language of movement and structure – producing kinetic sculpture, drawing, volumetric objects, and photographic works that foreground process as performance.
+His projects operate as choreographies of matter, light, and time, mediated through moving heat sources, custom-built machines, drones, and additive manufacturing systems.